Prison Smoking Cessation, Tobacco

 Here are a few key links to materials we hope your institution will consider making available.
 Let us know if you have any additional questions about their use.
 I (John R. Polito) can be reached at firstname.lastname@example.org or +1 (843) 797-3234 (U.S. EST) or you can contact Joel Spitzer at email@example.com or +1 (847) 328-7229 (U.S. CST).

 1. Inmate Nicotine Cessation Tips - a six-page PDF handout of basic quitting tips that when printed front and back requires just three sheets of paper.I would recommend printing a copy for each inmate, correctional officer and staff member with a history of tobacco use.

 2. Never Take Another Puff - this popular free PDF quit smoking book by Joel Spitzer celebrated its one millionth Internet download on 08/16/07.
 It is an outstanding resource containing more than 90 short quitting articles on almost every cessation topic imaginable, and provides a solid foundation for building a lasting recovery.
 I'd recommend that a healthy supply of copies be printed and kept in the prison library, that one copy be maintained in each pod, wing, module or cell block, and that a supply be printed and made available for correctional officers and staff.

-4. WhyQuit.com, Freedom and AskJoel - Although inmates do not normally have Internet access, these three resources are available to correctional officers, staff and their loved ones, and can also be used to download, print and share additional materials with inmates.
+4. WhyQuit.com, Freedom and AskJoel - Although inmates do not normally have Internet access, these three resources are available to correctional officers, staff and their loved ones, and can also be used to download, print, watch or share additional materials with inmates.